greatlog/DAN/README.md

-This is an offical implementation of [Unfolding the Alternating Optimization for Blind Super Resolution](https://arxiv.org/abs/2010.02631)
+This is an official implementation of [Unfolding the Alternating Optimization for Blind Super Resolution](https://arxiv.org/abs/2010.02631)

 This repo is build on the basis of mmsr [[MMSR]](https://github.com/open-mmlab/mmsr) and [[IKC]](https://github.com/yuanjunchai/IKC)